 The paper is available in its entirety to read or download as a pdf.

 Contact Wayne Westervelt, IVMF Director of Communications, at 315.443.5690; mobile 315.558.9483 or email@example.com for more information or to schedule an interview.

 About the Institute for Veterans and Military Families (IVMF)

 The USAA family of companies provides insurance, banking, investments, retirement products and advice to 11.5 million current and former members of the U.S. military and their families.
 Known for its legendary commitment to its members, USAA is consistently recognized for outstanding service, employee well-being and financial strength.
 USAA membership is open to all who are serving our nation in the U.S. military or have received a discharge type of Honorable – and their eligible family members.
 Founded in 1922, USAA is headquartered in San Antonio.
-For more information about USAA, follow us on Facebook or Twitter (@USAA), or visit https://www.usaa.com.
+For more information visit the USAA website, follow us on Facebook or Twitter (@USAA).

 About the Workforce Readiness Briefs

 The Institute for Veterans and Military Families (IVMF), as part of its broader employment research series, and with the generous financial support and collaboration of USAA, is exploring the topic of workforce readiness as it relates to transitioning service members and veterans in the civilian labor force.
 This paper marks the third in a series of short Workforce Readiness Briefs that will cover several related topics such as: understanding how the concept of workforce readiness applies to transitioning service members and veterans; examining interactions between career preferences, job matching, performance, and retention; exploring the links between financial readiness, spouse employment, and workforce readiness; employer perspectives on workforce readiness and key factors and practices that influence retention and job satisfaction among veteran employees.